AlanDuOl/user-auth/README.md

 # 1 - Windows 10
  - You need basic understanding of Windows to follow this guide.
- - You need admin rights to install the tools without aditional configuration.

 ## 1.1 - Install tools
  - Node.js: